Business marketing

 Business marketing is a marketing practice of individuals or organizations (including commercial businesses, governments, and institutions).
 It allows them to sell products or services to other companies or organizations, who either resell them, use them in their products or services, or use them to support their work.

-The field of marketing can be broken down into many sections such as business-to-business (B2B) marketing, business-to-consumer (B2C) marketing, and business-to-developer (B2D) marketing.
+The field of marketing can be broken down into many sections such as business-to-business (B2B) marketing, business-to-consumer (B2C) marketing, business-to-government marketing (B2G), and business-to-developer (B2D) marketing.
 However, business marketing is typically associated with the business-to-business sector.

 Origins

 The practice of a purveyor of goods trading with another may be as old as commerce itself.
 In relation to marketing today, its history is more recent.
 Michael Morris, Leyland Pitt, and Earl Dwight Honeycutt say that for several years business marketing took "a back seat" to consumer marketing.
 This entailed providers of goods or services selling directly to households through mass media and retail channels.
 David Lichtenthal (professor of marketing at Zicklin School of Business) notes in his research that business marketing has existed since the mid-19th century.
 He adds that the bulk of research on business marketing has come in the last 25 years.

 This began to change in the middle to late 1970s.
 Academic periodicals, including the Journal of Business-to-Business Marketing and the Journal of Business & Industrial Marketing, now publish studies on the subject regularly.
 A 2005 paper from the University of Portsmouth refers to Fill and Fill's Business-to-business marketing: relationships, systems and communication (2005) as a key academic text on this subject, and works on the Buy Class (see Buying center) by Robinson, Farris and Wind (1967) and the decision-making unit by Webster and Wind (1972) as the "traditional references".

 Professional conferences on business marketing are held every year and courses are commonplace at many universities today.
 According to Jeremy Kourdi, more than half of marketing majors start their careers in business marketing rather than consumer marketing.